 Although not legally binding, one of the key pieces of legislation that presents Polish strategy with respect to the energy sector is the Energy Policy for Poland until 2040.
-A draft of the Energy Policy sets out the government's plans for the development of the energy market and the changes that will affect the industry.
+The Energy Policy sets out the government's plans for the development of the energy market and the changes that will affect the industry.